toonarmycaptain/project_euler/README.md

 Solutions to non-current Project Euler problems.

-This is my repo of solutions to project Euler, complete with tests.
+This is my repo of my solutions to Project Euler, complete with tests.

 Some problems I will solve with an algorithmic solution that demonstrated the algorithm and a more optimised or one-liner solution eg: